Table of Contents

 A cluster sampling technique is used in order to take samples for a large number of the population divided in different clusters.
 Researchers have to search and select a number of clusters to be included in a sample from the whole population.
 This technique is helpful in marketing researches.
 Different clusters are selected for the sampling of different groups in a population.
 A “one stage” cluster design refers to taking samples from different groups.

 Example: The most common cluster used in research is a geographical cluster.
 For example, a researcher wants to survey academic performance of high school students in Spain.

 - The whole population of the country can be divided in different clusters i.e. cities of Spain.

 - Now, considering the requirements of his research, he can select the clusters (cities here) through a random or systematic sampling technique.

 - With the help of the systematic or random sampling method, the researcher can count all high school students, or a number of subjects can be selected from each cluster (city) in order to acquire the desired results.

 - The best thing about cluster sampling is that offers equal chances of selection for all clusters in a population.

-Multi-stage sampling is a type of cluster sampling in which the population is first divided in different groups for selection samples.
+Multi-stage sampling is a type of cluster sampling in which the population is first divided into different groups for selection samples.
 In this kind of sampling, all clusters are not taken to choose samples.
 Samples from randomly taken clusters are chosen for analysis of data to generate results from the whole population.

 Systematic sampling is a type of probability sampling method where a large population is filtered for a selection of sample members.
 The members are selected from a random starting point at a fixed periodic interval.
 The fixed periodic interval is known as a sampling interval.
 One sample interval can be calculated by dividing the total population from the number of clusters or groups.